Exponential Convergence of Augmented Primal-dual Gradient Algorithms for Partially Strongly Convex Functions

 \section{Conclusion}

-In this paper, we established the global exponential convergence of augmented primal-dual gradient algorithms for optimization problems with partially strongly convex functions.
-We demonstrated that the globally strong convexity of the objective function can be relaxed to strong convexity only in the subspace defined by the equality constraints, provided that the global Lipschitz condition for the gradient is satisfied.
+This paper established the global exponential convergence of augmented primal-dual gradient algorithms for optimization problems with partially strongly convex functions.
+The globally strong convexity of the objective function can be relaxed to strong convexity only in the subspace defined by the equality constraints, provided that the global Lipschitz condition for the gradient is satisfied.
 This relaxation allows the algorithm to achieve exponential convergence even when the objective function is merely convex outside this subspace.
-Future work could explore further extensions of these results to optimization problems with inequality constraints.
+Future work could further extend these results to optimization problems with inequality constraints.